-The world of electronic greeting cards, or e-cards, and more specifically artistic animated cards, provides one of the most dynamic examples possible of the power that the Internet possesses to change for the better the way we all live.
+The world of electronic greeting cards, or e-cards, and more specifically beautiful animated artistic cards, provides one of the most dynamic examples possible of the power that the Internet possesses to change for the better the way we all live.
 They harness the unique ability of the worldwide web to enhance the quality of our lives and relationships on a very human level and they are easily refined or adjusted by you if you have an artistic and creative mindset.

 Most people will likely be familiar with ecards through the websites of the longtime major players in the paper-and-ink greeting cards business, Hallmark and American Greetings.
 Both companies’ sites provide an incomparably large selection of electronic greeting cards, literally thousands in a wide range of subjects and styles, which can at first produce the kind of overwhelmed feeling you get upon entering a brick-and-mortar card store.